 You must be prepared to pay your own tuition, fees, books and supplies while the VA processes your certification/application.
 Contact the ACC Veterans Certifying Official at 303.797.5934 for more information.

 The following provides additional information about loans, federal and state grants, scholarships and work-study programs available.
-Please obtain an ACC Financial Aid Handbook at the Financial Aid Office or online at www.arapahoe.edu/paying-college/financial-aid
+Please review all processes and procedures online at www.arapahoe.edu/paying-college/financial-aid.

 Student Rights - You have the right to:

 Student Responsibilities - you have the responsibility to: